p2r3/ppmod/README.md

 ```squirrel
   ppmod.brush(position, size, type, angles, create)
 ```
 The `position` argument is a Vector to the center of the brush.
 The `size` argument is a Vector containing the half-width of the brush along each axis.
 The `type` argument is the classname of the brush entity as a string.
-The `angles` argument (optional) expects a Vector, with the properties being pitch, yaw and roll for X, Y and Z, respectively.
+The `angles` argument (optional) expects a Vector, with the properties being pitch, yaw, and roll for X, Y, and Z, respectively.
 Lastly, the `create` argument (optional) is a boolean, specifying whether or not to use `ppmod.create` for creating the brush instead of `Entities.CreateByClassname` to work around unloaded entity features.
 If `create` is `false` (default), this function returns a handle to the newly created brush entity.
 If `create` is `true`, it creates a `ppromise` which resolves to a handle for the brush entity.

 Here is an example of creating an invisible, outlined box at the center of the `sp_a2_triple_laser` chamber:
 ```squirrel